Proteins Build and Repair the Tissues in Your Body: The Foundation of Strength Energy and Vitality

 How Much Protein Does the Body Need

-Protein needs vary depending on age activity level health status and goals.
-Growing children pregnant individuals athletes and older adults often require more protein to support growth repair and maintenance.
+Protein needs vary depending on age, activity level, health status,s and goals.
+Growing children, pregnant individuals, athletes, and older adults often require more protein to support growth, repair,r and maintenance.

-Rather than focusing solely on numbers it is helpful to distribute protein evenly across meals.
+Rather than focusing solely on nunumberst is helpful to distribute protein evenly across meals.
 This supports continuous tissue repair and muscle protein synthesis throughout the day.

 Protein and Weight Management